-Cumberland Council is a key member of the Parramatta River Catchment Group.
+Cumberland City Council is a key member of the Parramatta River Catchment Group.
 Council is working with neighbouring Councils to help address local environmental issues – such as stormwater pollution, increasing biodiversity corridors and environmental education initiatives.

 For more information contact Council on 02 8757 9000.